ManageIQ/manageiq.org/site/docs/get-started/create-service-item.md

 Go to ***Services → Catalogs***.

-Currently there are no catalogues, but we will be creating a new one now.
+Currently there are no catalogs, but we will be creating a new one now.
 We need a few things:

 -   A service dialog to gather user input